jibbs1703/King-County-House-Prices/README.md

 Features with higher mean absolute SHAP values are more influential in the price prediction.
 Mean absolute SHAP values represent the traditional feature importance of models.

-The top 5 most important predictors of house price in this model are:
+The top 5 most important predictors of house price in the base model are:
-1. House Zipcode
+1. House Zipcode.
 2. House Grade.
 3. Age of House (Year it was built).
-4. Number of Bathrooms.
+4. Location of House (Longitude and Latitude).
-5. The square footage of interior housing living space for the nearest 15 neighbors.
+5. Number of Bathrooms.

-The 5 least important predictors of house price in this model are:
+The 5 least important predictors of house price in the base model are:
 1. Presence of a Waterfront.
 2. Year the House was Renovated.
 3. The Condition of the House.
-4. Number of floors in the house.
+4. The number of times the house has been viewed.
-5. The number of times the house has been viewed.
+5. The square footage of interior housing living space for the nearest 15 neighbors.

-## Model Performance and Diagnostics
+## Baseline Model Performance and Diagnostics

 ### Model Performance

-The measure of the error in the  model gives a good sense of its performance.
+The measure of the error in the base model gives a good sense of its performance.
 Three error types are examined in this project.
 The errors are calculated based on the model performance on the test dataset after the test-train split.
 The errors computed are:

-- Mean Absolute Error (MAE): which is the mean of the absolute value of errors - $73,547
+- Mean Absolute Error (MAE): which is the mean of the absolute value of errors - $68,200
-- Mean Squared Error (MSE): which is the mean of the squared errors - $10,823,457,615
+- Mean Squared Error (MSE): which is the mean of the squared errors - $8,780,000,000
-- Root Mean Squared Error (RMSE): which is the square root of the mean of the squared errors - $104,035
+- Root Mean Squared Error (RMSE): which is the square root of the mean of the squared errors - $93,700

 ### Model Diagnostics